I wrote a post on the quality of intimacy in west coast swing on my personal facebook page, which you can read here!

 That being said, this post is about the culture of bachata, how it has changed, and why I’m starting to lose interest in it.
 Here’s what has happened:

 First, there are the movements.
 Plain and simple – they are often sexual.
-Of course they do not have to be executed in a sexual way, or one does not have to choose to do the more sexual variants – but they often are.
+Of course sensual moves do not have to be executed in a sexual way, or one does not have to choose to do the more sexual variants offered up on YouTube – but they often are.
 To be clear, I don’t mind sexy moves.
 And I certainly don’t mind mutually desired intimacy.
 The leaders I dance with would be happy to attest to both of those things.

 Yet sexy has a time and a place.
-During Pablo Alboran’s Perdoname (this is arguably one of the sweetest and most romantic bachata songs) I was once led in a move that required me to squat down to the ground and then stand up ass first with my leader standing behind me.
+It’s not appropriate 100% of the time.
+During Pablo Alboran’s Perdoname (this is arguably one of the sweetest and most romantic bachata songs), for example, I was once led in a move that required me to squat down to the ground and then stand up ass first with my leader standing behind me.
 Like, what?

 What’s more, popular couples must look a particularly sexy way in order to be popular.
+This bothers me so much.
 Think of all the famous couples you know of.
 Are any of them not sexy, or do any of them not sexualize their dancing and their videos?
-(You could make similar arguments of salsa zouk and kizomba [though not swing] – but I would argue that bachata has accelerated its demand for sexiness in recent years).
+(You could make similar arguments of salsa, lambazouk and kizomba [though not swing] – but I would argue that bachata has accelerated its demand for sexiness in recent years).

-The leaders in the scene are not necesarily to blame.
+Promoters in the scene are not necessarily to blame for this.
+They’re trying to make it.
 Sex sells.
 It’s just unfortunate that it’s such a predominant component of selling bachata these days.
 Watching famous sensual bachata videos online is simultaneously for me super boring and pretty off putting.
 Yeah, I get it, you’re going to do a body roll and do one of those dramatic hand gestures and look at your leader like you want to eat him.
+You’re “sexy.”
 I know.

 While we’re talking about sex – and I will throughout the entirety of this post – let’s talk about the way women’s bodies are used.